LoubnaEA/TestTrekker/README.md

 # TestTrekker
-Centralized repository for **test management, automation and QA documentation**.
 Test plans, workflows and automation scripts for manual and automated testing.
-QA practices and test strategy implementation.
+Focused on implementing **QA practices** and **test strategy** in a structured way.

 ---

 ## At a Glance

-🗂️ Test plans, workflows and automation scripts
+📄 Test plans and workflows
-   (Designing and organizing structured test documentation)

-⚙️ Manual and automated testing practices
-   (Balancing exploratory, scripted and automated test approaches)

-📝 Strategy and QA methodology examples
-   (Applying real-world QA processes and techniques)

-📊 Reports and test evidence (anonymized)
+   (Organized approach for test design and execution)

+🖥️ Automation scripts
-   (Documenting results for traceability and review)
+   (Sample scripts for UI and functional testing)

-🎯 End-to-end QA workflows
-   (Bringing together planning, execution, reporting practices)
+⚙️ QA practices applied
+   (Verification, traceability, reusable methodology)

 ## Structure
-├─ 📁 docs/ → Test plans, workflows, guidelines
+├─ 📁 docs/     → Test plans and workflow documentation
 ├─ 📁 scripts/  → Automated test scripts and examples
 ├─ 📁 examples/ → Sample test data and test reports
 ├─ 📁 reports/  → Test execution results and verification logs
 └─ README.md